canaokar/serverless-weather/README.md

   ]
 }
 ```
+10. Replace the "<ENTER BUCKET ARN HERE>" with the value copied above. *Do not* delete the /* in front of it.

 ## Step 5 - Put everything in place

 1. Go to Lambda page, click on API Gateway in the Trigger section
 2. Click on the Link for the name - `gatechWeather-YOUR-NAME-API`
 3. In the Left menu select CORS, select *Configure*
-4. In the *Access-Control-Allow-Origin*, enter the S3 Website URL you copied
+4. In the *Access-Control-Allow-Origin*, enter the S3 Website URL you copied.
+Click on *Add* button next to it.
-5. Click *Save*
+6. Click *Save*
-6. Return to S3 page
+7. Return to S3 page
-7. Open the `index.html` file in your file editor on your computer and enter the API Gateway URL on `line 103`
+8. Open the `index.html` file in your file editor on your computer and enter the API Gateway URL on `line 103`
-8. Go to Objects, upload, and upload the index.html file
+9. Go to Objects, upload, and upload the index.html file
-9. Voila!
+10. Voila!
 Open the website from the S3 website URL you copied.